-So, I’m pretty pleased with my first foray into the world of Chocolate Truffle making.
-And more importantly, my men are pleased with my foray into chocolate truffle making.
-These sweets are perfect with their crisp shell which yields to the soft flavorable center.
+So, I’m pretty pleased with my first foray into the world of how to make chocolate truffles.
+And more importantly, my men are pleased with results and this will become our best chocolate truffle recipe.
+These sweets are perfect with their crisp shell which yields to the soft favorful center.
 Um…yum….

 I found these candy boxes on Amazon.
 They are the perfect size for 6-8 truffles…ideal for gift giving.

 Thanks again for spending a few minutes of your busy day with me today.